 The school recognises the importance of providing an ethos and environment within school that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.

 It is a whole school responsibility to safeguard and promote the welfare of children as its paramount concern

 All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection

 All children have a right to be heard and to have their wishes and feelings taken into account

 All staff understand safe professional practice and adhere to our code of conduct and other associated policies

 All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this guidance

 The Designated Safeguarding Lead (DSL):

 The school has appointed additional staff to deputise for the DSL.
 The role of the deputy DSL is to take responsibility for the day to day oversight when the head teacher is not present.
-Kevin Ruddell, Matt Smith, Zoe Smith and Karen Foot have all been appointed as Deputy DSL’s.
+Rachael Clare, Matt Smith, Zoe Smith and Karen Foot have all been appointed as Deputy DSL’s.
 All of the Deputy DSLs have attended appropriate training which enables them to fulfil this role.
 Whilst the activities of the designated safeguarding lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead and this responsibility will not be delegated.